Things to do on Sunday for Your Most Productive Week EVER

 To make those a reality, it’s important to routinely check in with your budget.
 This doesn’t mean hours covered in bills and receipts.
 Simply, take 10 minutes to find out how much you’ve spent over the week so you know if you need to adjust.

-The other days of the week don’t allow much time, so make Sunday a quick budget check-in day.
+The other days of the week don’t allow much time, so make Sunday a quick money check-in day.

 I’m not a fan of doing tons of laundry during the week.
-I’ve tried one load every day, but it just feels like I’m doing laundry ALL THE DANG TIME.
+I’ve tried one load daily, but it just feels like I’m doing laundry ALL THE DANG TIME.

 I prefer to get the bulk of it done over the weekend so I can focus on more important tasks during the week.
-If you feel the same way, be sure to add this to your Sunday must-dos!
+If you feel the same way, be sure to add this to your weekend to-do list!

 PREPARE FOR MONDAY